10 Best Tactical Flashlights of 2017

 The Streamlight ProTac HL750 tactical flashlight is a solid piece of survival and tactical gear that produces an impressive 750 lumens of night-defeating LED light when set to the maximum of its 3 output levels.
 The light is weather resistant so you won’t have to worry about using it in the rain or snow and highly impact resistant whether you drop it or slam it bezel-first into a would be assailant.
 When set to ‘low’ output the HL750 will run for a commendable 18 hours.

 It’s a versatile, lightweight, durable piece of tactical or survival kit that won’t back down from the weather and provides myriad carry options.
-The tailcap on/off switch means you don’t have to change your hold to activate the light and the anti-roll designs ensures it won’t roll away if you need to set it down.
+The tail cap on/off switch means you don’t have to change your hold to activate the light and the anti-roll designs ensure it won’t roll away if you need to set it down.
 One-handed, tactical flashlight versatility at its best.

 SOLARAY PRO ZX-2

 The Solaray Pro ZX-2 tactical flashlight has a no-nonsense profile that tells you all you need to know.
 This is not some cheap imitation trying to trick you out of your hard earned money.
 It’s the real deal with best in class light projection that allows you to zoom in on distant targets or keep what’s in front of you lit up like the sun.
 The body is built of aircraft grade anodized aluminum and is highly impact resistant while the grip is solid and won’t allow your hand to slide up or down the body.

 With the ZX-2 you have 5 light modes: low, medium and high as well as anti-intruder strobe and SOS mode for emergency situations.
 On/off is controlled via a tail cap switch for easy one-handed operation and you can drop the ZX-2 in a puddle without having to worry about it.
 The unit comes with a backup Lithium-ion battery and both L-i batteries will take 500 charges.